-- The notes are designed for investors who seek early exit prior to maturity at a premium if, on any Review Date, the closing level of the S&P Economic Cycle Factor Rotator Index, which we refer to as the Index, is at or above the Call Value for that Review Date. - The earliest date on which an automatic call may be initiated is January 14, 2020. - The notes are also designed for investors who seek uncapped, unleveraged exposure to any appreciation of the Index at maturity, if the notes have not been automatically called. - Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about January 14, 2019 and are expected to settle on or about January 17, 2019. - CUSIP: 48130WNJ6
+- The notes are designed for investors who seek exposure to any appreciation of the S&P Economic Cycle Factor Rotator Index over the term of the notes. - Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about January 28, 2020 and are expected to settle on or about January 31, 2020.